pip-services-users/pip-clients-activities-node/README.md

-# Activities Microservice Client SDK for Node.js
+# Party Activities Microservice Client SDK for Node.js

 This is a Node.js client SDK for [pip-services-activities](https://github.com/pip-services/pip-services-activities) microservice.
 It provides an easy to use abstraction over communication protocols:

-* HTTP/REST client
+* HTTP client
 * Seneca client (see http://www.senecajs.org)
+* Direct client for monolytic deployments
 * Null client to be used in testing

 <a name="links"></a> Quick Links: